denten-books/plain-text/2-surface.md

 tape was fundamentally different from data arranged on paper.
 The next generation of IBM Magnetic Selectric typewriters added a "composer" control unit to further manipulate storage data for meaningful output.
-The original IBM Composer unit achieved margin justification by asking the operator to type each line twice: "one rough typing to determine a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
+The original IBM Composer unit achieved margin justification (its chief innovation over the typewriter) by asking the operator to type each line twice: "one rough typing to determine what a line would contain, and a second justified typing" [@morgan_ibm_1968, 69].
 After the "first typing," an indicator mechanism helped the operator calculate the variable spacing needed to achieve paragraph justification.
 The formatting and content of each line thus required separate passes to achieve the desired result.
 IBM's Magnetic Tape Selectric Composer (MT/SC) combined the typing capabilities of the Selectric line of typewriters, with the Magnetic Tape storage unit of the MT/ST unit, with the formatting capabilities of the Composer.
-Rather than having the operator type each line twice, the MT/SC system printed the entered text
-twice: once on the "input station printout" which showed both the content and the control codes, printed in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
-The output operator would still have to intervene manually however, to make decisions about paper loading, type font changes, and hyphenation decisions.
-What was once, a monolithic unit on the page was thereby systematically separated into several distinct layers in the process of composition.
+Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the "input station printout" which showed both the content and the control codes, printed in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
+The output operator would still have to intervene manually, however, to make decisions about paper loading, type font changes, and hyphenation decisions.
+What was once a monolithic unit on the page was thereby systematically separated into several distinct layers in the process of composition.

-Like other devices of this generation, the MT/SC was blind.
-Error checking happened by monitoring a control panel consisting of "11 display lights" and by th input station printout.
+Like other devices of this generation, the IBM MT/SC suffered from the problem of invisible storage.
+Error checking on paper via multiple printouts was aided by a control panel consisting of "11 display lights."
+The configuration of lights could be used to "peek" at the underlying data storage during otherwise blind entry.
+In an attempt to achieve greater congruence between visible data and data archived on the magnetic medium, IBM briefly explored the idea of using magnetic cards instead of tape.
+Where on tape, information had to be stored serially, as one long column of codes, on a magnetic card the spatial relation between elements could be preserved.
+The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded [@clancy_data_1970, 1].
+In in 1969 IBM further refined the Selectric Composer line to make use of magnetic cards instead of magnetic tape.
+Later, in 1981, reflecting on the evolution of word processing in the 1960s Frederick May whose name appears on several of IBM's patents from the period wrote:

+> A major reason for the choice of a magnetic card for the recording of medium
+> was the simple relationship that could be maintained between a typed page and
+> a recorded card.
+In effect this relationship made the magnetic card a unit
+> of record of storage of a typed page [@may_ibm_1981, 743].

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between